• Art Magazine

 Photo by Viva Luna Studios @@vivalunastudios, via Unsplash

-The Major Arcana comprises 22 cards, often “trump cards” referred to
+The Major Arcana comprises 22 cards, often referred to as "trump cards," which have a profound symbolic meaning

 In the Minor Arcana there are four different suits – Cups, Swords, Wands and Coins – each with ten numbered cards and four court cards.